earnestt1234/SipperViz/Installation.md

 5. Double click `sipperviz` or the shortcut to run.

    You may have to permit Mac security to let the application run (from an unknown developer).
-This might be as easy hitting okay, or you might have to follow [this tutorial](https://www.imore.com/how-open-apps-anywhere-macos-catalina-and-mojave) to allow SipperViz to run.
+This can be slightly more complicated on Mac than Windows, especially with new versions.
+You will likely need to follow one of 3 options (taken from [here](https://www.macworld.co.uk/how-to/mac-software/mac-app-unidentified-developer-3669596/)):

+   - If a popup warns you but still allows you to open the program, you can do that
+   - Otherwise, you may have to go to System Preferences > Security and check the option for allowing applications from unidentified developers.
+There may also be an option to start the program from this menu (as it knows that it was just blocked).
+   - If the option above is not available, you need to go to Terminal and enter `sudo spctl --master-disable` to unhide this option.
+Then go back to System preferences and toggle the option to allow the program to run.

 *_I haven't figured out how to bundle the zip folder with a working relative shortcut..._